Lab: Reflected XSS protected by CSP, with dangling markup attack

 your-collaborator-idwith the payload that you just copied from Burp Collaborator.

 - Click "Store" and then "Deliver exploit to victim".
 If the target user visits the website containing this malicious script while they are still logged in to the lab website, their browser will send a request containing their CSRF token to your malicious website.
 You can then steal this token using the Burp Collaborator client.

 - Go back to the Burp Collaborator client window, and click "Poll now".
 If you don't see any interactions listed, wait a few seconds and try again.
 You should see an HTTP interaction that was initiated by the application.
 Select the HTTP interaction, go to the "Request" tab, and copy the user's CSRF token.

-With Burp's Intercept feature switched on, go back to the change email function of the lab and submit a request to change the email to any random address.
+- With Burp's intercept feature switched on, go back to the update email function of the lab and submit a request to change the email to any random address.

 In Burp, go to the intercepted request and change the value of the email parameter to